 A century ago, every December, Thanh Tien, a normal farming region, spices up its community with the mass making of paper flowers as decorations preparatory to Tet Holiday.
 The production of such flowers is now all year round to maintain one of the country’s oldest traditions.
 It should be noted that at a length of a few meters, the handmade lotuses look remarkably vivid and real.
 Should you wish to make a bouquet yourself, the local craftsmen are there to help.

-If you would like to explore and taste various delicious kinds of Hue cuisine, chat with local people, study their livelihoods and understand more Hue History and Culture, Join Hue Street Food Tour from Vietnam Cruise Shore Excursions.
+If you would like to explore and taste various delicious kinds of Hue cuisine, chat with local people, study their livelihoods and understand more Hue History and Culture, Join Hue Street Food Tour from Adventures Travel Vietnam.
 We guarantee a local perspective that will give you and your family a once in a lifetime experience.